OctoConsulting/keip/operator/example/README.md

 NAME                         READY   STATUS    RESTARTS   AGE testroute-74d574bf85-tbv9m   1/1     Running   0          99s
 ```
+*_Note_*: Cert Manager takes a few seconds to create the certificate and keystore secret.
+The testroute pod will not start until the keystore.jks secret is available to mount.

 Check the pod's logs for the configured greeting and secret:
 ```shell